kvazar-network/kevacoin/README.md

 # KevaCoin by Community

-This project created to keep going [Kevacoin Core](https://github.com/kevacoin-project/kevacoin) ecosystem.
+This project created to keep working [Kevacoin Core](https://github.com/kevacoin-project/kevacoin) ecosystem.

-Contains QT and Boost updates, minor cosmetic changes and 100% compatible with the Kevacoin Network.
+Contains QT and Boost updates, minor cosmetic changes and it's 100% compatible with the Kevacoin Network.

 Instead of `master` we're using `kvazar` branch here as main.
 The `master` branch is only for legacy [contributions](https://github.com/kevacoin-project/kevacoin/pulls).